All Episodes

 The whole point of this government, the whole point of this country, the whole point of this founding was to champion the power and the rights and the civil rights and the freedoms and the liberty of the individual over government.

-This is an immediate, I mean, they have just, Obama unwittingly has tossed a softball with a basis loaded.
+If anybody on our side running for office anywhere, Senate, House, President is on their game, this is an immediate, I mean, they have just, Obama unwittingly has tossed a softball with the bases loaded.

 This is worth two grand slams.